 The ice cube test is suitable to provide a general idea of humidity levels.
 For accurate results, though, you’ll need a hygrometer.

 The hygrometer will measure the water vapor or humidity in the surrounding air.
 Fortunately, it’s not a pricey investment.
-You can easily find either an analog or digital one for as little as $10.
+You can easily find an analog or digital one for as little as $10.

 Use the hygrometer in different rooms in your home to determine the humidity.
 Some places may have a lower or higher reading than others.